jimfinnis/angort/README.md

 a few times, we'll get an incrementing count - the value in the closure persists and is being incremented.
 We can call mkcounter several times and each time we'll get a new closure.

-It's important to note that closures are copy closures - the anonymous function makes a copy of the local, and all changes inside the anonymous function happen to that copy, not the local in the parent:

-    :foo |:x| 4!x       # store 4 in the local x
-        (10 !x)         # store 10 in the closure's version of x
-        @               # run the anonymous function
-        ?x .            # this will print 4, because the local hasn't changed.
-        ;

-This is slightly annoying behaviour, but rather difficult to change given Angort's simple syntax.

 ##Lists
 A list is defined by enclosing Angort expressions in square brackets separated by commas.
 The result is a list on the stack.
 Lists can be iterated: